Article by Tor Pinney Back to List of Tor's Tips

 © 1990 Tor Pinney - All Rights Reserved

-Shaolin was just a little ball of blond fur eight weeks old when we took him sailing for the first time.
+Shaolin was just an eight-week-old ball of blond fur when we took him sailing for the first time.
 Today he's a hefty, 85-lb.
 Labrador Retriever who has logged thousands of nautical miles under sail, many of them offshore.
 During these several years of living and cruising with "Pup" aboard our 37-ft. cutter, we've learned - and invented - many ways to make his voyaging easier and safer.
 Whether you're a day sailor, a weekender, or a blue-water passage-maker, there's no need to leave man's best friend behind and miss the added fun and companionship of canine crew.

 There are a few other commands Shaolin has learned that make life aboard nicer for everyone.
 For example, he won't jump until told to do so - not into or out of the dinghy, nor from the boat to the dock.
 In fact, he won't leave the boat at all without permission.
-Another command, "Back!" gets him to move away from the boarding gate when someone is arriving because Shaolin is sometimes overly enthusiastic about greeting visitors.
+Another command, "Back!" gets him to move away from the boarding gate when someone is arriving; Shaolin, being a friendly soul, is sometimes overly enthusiastic about greeting visitors.
 Time invested training your dog repays you forever after, especially in the small confines of a boat.
 Pet shops and libraries offer many books on the subject.

 Of course, shore leave isn't always possible.
 On Shaolin's first long offshore passage he refused to relieve himself on the boat.
 We cajoled, threatened, pleaded and (dare I admit it?) even demonstrated.
 But he held firm for 48 hours!
 I don't know who suffered more, he or we!
 Eventually, however, nature took its course.